La Pelosa beach in Stintino

 So, what do you say?
 Is the beach worth visiting?

 We have another question for those who have already been to Sardinia.
-Namely, which beach was your favorite?
-Please, do share your opinion in the comments below.
+Which beach was your favorite?
+Please share your opinion in the comments below.

 References and sources: